liran444/VacationsSite/README.md

 And the data will be updated accordingly, regardless of the following status of the vacation (Followed / Unfollowed).
 I found it wrong to present incorrect info simply because the user wasn't following that exact vacation.
 The information must always be up to date

-### `Vacations - Get All`

-All of the vacations are retrieved at once after a successul login to the site and therefore, the search bar functions as a client side search, due to everything already being there and there's no point in sending any requests to the server.

 ### `Admin Restriction`

 Admins can not follow or unfollow a vacation.